 I like to volunteer as a foster home for dogs through a local rescue group.
 Fostering gives dogs time away from the shelter while they wait to be adopted.

-Often, I pick a new foster dog up directly from the shelter, and I find that most dogs need 24 hours to just rest and decompress after living in that kind of noisy environment.
+When I pick a new foster dog up directly from the shelter, I find that most dogs need 24 hours to just rest and decompress after living in that kind of noisy environment.

 My typical routine with a new foster dog is to go for a long walk immediately.
 Ideally, with my own dogs along.
 Then, we give the foster dog some down time in her crate.

 I don’t always know if the foster dog will get along with my own dogs, so obviously we handle introductions slowly.
 Just because dogs get along outside on a walk doesn’t mean they’ll do well in the tight quarters of our apartment.